 Your best bet: Don’t rely on money from a check unless you know and trust the person you’re dealing with.

-- Never use money from a check to send gift cards, money orders, or wire money to strangers or someone you just met.
-Many scammers demand that you send money through money transfer services like Western Union or MoneyGram, or buy gift cards and send them the PIN numbers.
-Once you wire money, or give someone the gift card PINs, it is like giving someone cash.
+- Never use money from a check to send gift cards, money orders, cryptocurrency, or to wire money to anyone who asks you to.
+Many scammers demand that you buy gift cards and send them the PIN numbers, buy cryptocurrency and transfer it to them, or send money through wire transfer services like Western Union or MoneyGram.
+Once you do, it’s like you’ve given them cash.
 It’s almost impossible to get it back.

 - Don’t accept a check for more than the selling price.
 You can bet it’s a scam.

 Here is a list of gift cards that scammers often use — with information to help report a scam.
-If the card you used is not on this list, you might find the gift card company’s contact information on the card itself, or you might need to do some research online.
+If the card you used is not on this list, you might find the gift card company’s contact information on the card itself.
+Otherwise, do some research online.

-If you wired money to a scammer, call the money transfer company immediately to report the fraud and file a complaint.
-You can reach the complaint department of MoneyGram at 1-800-MONEYGRAM (1-800-666-3947) or Western Union at 1-800-325-6000.
+- Wire transfer.
+If you wired money to a scammer, call the wire transfer company immediately to report the fraud and file a complaint.
+Reach the complaint department of MoneyGram at 1-800-MONEYGRAM (1-800-666-3947) or Western Union at 1-800-325-6000.
 Ask for the money transfer to be reversed.
 It’s unlikely to happen, but it’s important to ask.

 - Money order.
 If you paid a scammer with a money order, contact the company that issued the money order right away to see if you can stop payment.
 Also, try to stop delivery of the money order: if you sent it by U.S. mail, contact the U.S. Postal Inspection Service at 877-876-2455.
 Otherwise, contact whatever delivery service you used as soon as possible.